zkonduit/ezkl/README.md

 cargo build --release
 ```

 A folder `./target/release` will be generated.
-Add this folder the your PATH environment variable to call `ezkl` from CLI.
+Add this folder to your PATH environment variable to call `ezkl` from the CLI.

 ```bash
 # For UNIX like systems